 "... promote the sustainable management and protection of soils consistent with the economic, social and environmental needs of Scotland."

-The Framework set out to co-ordinate existing policies that related to soils.
-A number of actions to help protect soils and encourage sustainable soil management were agreed.
+The Framework set out to co-ordinate existing policies that related to soils and included actions to help protect soils and encourage sustainable soil management.

 The State of Scotland’s Soil Report, Scotland’s soils website and Scotland’s Soil Monitoring Action Plan were all developed as a result of the Framework.
 A Scottish Soil Framework Progress report, published in 2013, provides further information on the outputs of the Framework.

-State of Scotland’s soil report published in 2011, concluded that the main threats to Scotland’s soils were loss of organic matter, changes in soil biodiversity, erosion, and covering soil in impermeable materials such as concrete.
+The State of Scotland’s soil report published in 2011, concluded that the main threats to Scotland’s soils were loss of organic matter, changes in soil biodiversity, erosion, and covering soil in impermeable materials such as concrete.
+However it emphasised that there was a lack of data from which evidence of change in, and damage to, soil could be determined.

 Adobe Acrobat Reader is the free, trusted leader for reliably viewing, annotating and signing PDFs.